-Within the context of a strategic framework for all twelve sites that the University occupies the strategy seeks the redevelopment and intensification of the Newton Park Campus to provide additional study bedrooms and academic space.
-Proposals should seek to optimise opportunities within the Major Existing Developed Site in the Green Belt Designation (MEDS) and in accordance with Policy GB.3 of the B&NES Local Plan before seeking to justify very special circumstances for development beyond it, having regard to-site's environmental capacity and the significance of the heritage assets.
+Within the context of a strategic framework for all twelve sites that the University occupies the University's entire estate the strategy seeks the redevelopment and intensification of the Newton Park campus to provide additional study bedrooms and academic space.
+Proposals should accord with the NPPF, paragraph 89 and seek to optimise opportunities for educational use and student accommodation within the current boundary of the campus Major Existing Developed Sites in The Green Belt in accordance with Policy GB.3 of the BANES Local Plan before seeking to justify very special circumstances for development beyond it them or a change to the MEDS development boundaryies., having In all circumstances regard should be had to the sites environmental capacity, the significance of heritage assets and the optimum development of the campus in this regard.